fossorier/fossorier/README.md

 - 👋 Hi, I’m @fossorier
-- 🌱 I’m currently learning NLP
+- 🌱 I’m working on morality analysis for my master thesis at ESCP Business School
 - 📫 How to reach me benjamin.fossorier@edu.escp.eu

+My code was written in collaboration with Paul Chupot.

 :)